Finding the perfect vegan or vegetarian centrepiece for Christmas dinner can be a challenge.

-“My Dad [Escape to the Chateau’s Dick Strawbridge] lives in France, so I love France,” says James, “But rather than getting a French Brie, could we get a British Brie from Somerset?
+“My Dad [Dick Strawbridge, of 'Escape to the Chateau' TV fame] lives in France, so I love France,” says James.
+“But rather than getting a French Brie, could we get a British Brie from Somerset?
 Just to save those food miles and support British business.”

 Finding the next big thing through artisan suppliers

 Visiting your local Christmas market is a great first port of call for finding artisan suppliers.

 Companies like 44 Foods - an online British grocery store - do the hard work of tracking down the best produce from farmers around the country.
 “They’re a bit like the British Etsy of cheese,” jokes James, who’s partnered with them.